amit-timalsina/Machine-learning-engineering-roadmap/README.md

 - 🔗 [MLOPs by MadewithML](https://madewithml.com/courses/mlops/)

 I will also recommend 📗 [Practical MLOPs by Alfredo Deza and Noah Gift](https://www.oreilly.com/library/view/practical-mlops/9781098103002/).
+It’s a great supplement to the course and provides practical knowledge that you can implement in your projects right away. 🚀

 ## Upcoming Topics 📚